Myer Siegel: Branches

+Fourth sequential downtown location

-In 1927 it moved to 733 S. Flower Street, near 7th Street, south and west of the Broadway retail district, after upscale J. W. Robinson's opened up its giant 400000 sqft (eventually 623700 sqft) flagship along 7th between Hope and Grand in 1915, and as more upscale shops such as Desmond's and Coulter's were also moving to the district.
+That year, it built a moved from Broadway to a new $500,000, 6-story-plus-basement, 64,000-sq-ft building, designed by architects Felchin, Shaw & Franklin.
+It was located at 733 S. Flower Street, just south of Seventh Street, after upscale J. W. Robinson's opened up its giant 400000 sqft (eventually 623700 sqft) flagship along 7th between Hope and Grand in 1915, and as more upscale shops such as Desmond's, Coulter's, and many smaller boutiques were also moving to the district.

+Fifth sequential location

 By 1934, the company moved to 7th and Olive, the former quarters of retailer B. H. Dyas and Co.
 By that time the company had, in addition to its downtown flagship, branches in Pasadena, Hollywood and on Wilshire Boulevard in Miracle Mile.

+Miracle Mile store

-Its Miracle Mile store at what is now known as the Dominguez-Wilshire Building, is considered a landmark by the Los Angeles Conservancy and was renovated in 2000.
-At 5410 Wilshire Boulevard, it had many elements that were innovative at the time: air-cooled fitting rooms, aluminum furniture, exotic woods, metalwork and terrazzo floors.
+Its Miracle Mile store at what is now known as the Dominguez-Wilshire Building at 5400–10 Wilshire Boulevard, is considered a landmark by the Los Angeles Conservancy and was renovated in 2000.
+It had many elements that were innovative at the time: air-cooled fitting rooms, aluminum furniture, exotic woods, metalwork and terrazzo floors.
 It was financed by and named for the Dominguez family, who received one of the original Spanish land grants in 1784.

+Westwood store

 Later in December 1937, a branch opened at 1025 Westwood Boulevard in Westwood, Los Angeles designed by Allen Siple.
 The University of California photo archives notes: "The large glass brick panel above the marquee allowed light to enter the mezzanine, and marble wainscoting flanked the entrance which was paved in travertine.
 This building is still standing."